 Cons of Concealed Carry Backpacks

 The biggest downside of a Concealed Carry Backpack is accessing your pistol.
 In an emergency situation, a concealed carry backpack option will be slower than if you carried it on your body.
-Further, it’s easy to get separated from a backpack and if you do you both have an unsecured pistol as well as one method of protection out of arm’s reach.
+Further, it’s easy to get separated from a backpack, and if you do, you now have an unsecured firearm as well as one method of protection out of arm’s reach.